Rufus For Real

 What You'll Need & Why

-• Broccoli – My veggie of choice; swaps easily with snap peas, peppers, or spinach.
+• Broccoli – Adds color and texture.
+Swap with snap peas, peppers, or spinach if you like.

 This Thai red curry salmon is easy to adjust depending on what you have on hand, and the sauce plays well with all kinds of vegetables, proteins, and add-ins.